 Head of School, Gina Borst oversees the day-to-day running of the school including all aspects of student life.
-She has worked at Grier for 20 years.
-She is a Penn State graduate with an M. Ed. in Curriculum and Instruction/ Teacher Leadership.
-Being the oldest of five girls has helped to prepare Gina for her job at Grier!
+She has worked at Grier for over 20 years.
+Gina is a Penn State graduate with an M. Ed. in Curriculum and Instruction/ Teacher Leadership.
+Being the oldest of five girls has helped to prepare her for her job at Grier!
 Gina and her husband, Steve, reside on campus.
 They have three sons: Steven, Justin and Stewart and two granddaughters.

 Business Manager, Marlene Halbedl, oversees the business office operations at Grier.
 She is a graduate of St. Francis University and has worked at Grier for over 30 years.
 She lives with her husband Gerald near the campus but travels regularly to the Pittsburgh area to visit her four children and seven grandchildren.